HSBC Holdings plc ADR (HSBC) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for HSBC Holdings plc ADR (HSBC) is $48.19, which is $10.15 above the current market price.
-The public float for HSBC is 3.89B, and currently, short sellers hold a 0.24% ratio of that float.
-The average trading volume of HSBC on November 17, 2023 was 2.02M shares.
+The average price predicted for HSBC Holdings plc ADR (HSBC) by analysts is $48.19, which is $9.62 above the current market price.
+The public float for HSBC is 3.89B, and at present, short sellers hold a 0.24% of that float.
+On November 22, 2023, the average trading volume of HSBC was 2.00M shares.

 HSBC’s Market Performance

-HSBC stock saw a decrease of 2.89% in the past week, with a monthly decline of -4.11% and a quarterly a decrease of 1.01%.
-The volatility ratio for the week is 0.79%, and the volatility levels for the last 30 days are 1.12% for HSBC Holdings plc ADR (HSBC).
-The simple moving average for the past 20 days is 1.74% for HSBC’s stock, with a 0.42% simple moving average for the past 200 days.
+HSBC stock saw an increase of 1.82% in the past week, with a monthly gain of 2.33% and a quarterly increase of 2.55%.
+The volatility ratio for the week is 0.64%, and the volatility levels for the last 30 days are 1.05% for HSBC Holdings plc ADR (HSBC).
+The simple moving average for the last 20 days is 3.04% for HSBC’s stock, with a simple moving average of 1.73% for the last 200 days.

-Volatility was left at 1.12%, however, over the last 30 days, the volatility rate increased by 0.79%, as shares sank -2.74% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.17% upper at present.
+Volatility was left at 1.05%, however, over the last 30 days, the volatility rate increased by 0.64%, as shares surge +2.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.77% upper at present.

 Stock Fundamentals for HSBC